It was as far back as

 to a care and maintenance basis only.

 and salvage.
 The area suffered a number of strafing and

 the Norfolk skyline since 1917.
 The work was carried out

 by the Norwich firm of Harry Pointer (Norwich) Limited.

-However the second shed can still be seen today
+However the second shed can still be seen today as Number

-cultivated and brought back into farming, there is little evidence above ground
+back into farming, there is little evidence above ground

 of the intense activity of the self-contained airship station

 Foundations of all